 Understanding Special Needs Education

 Special needs education refers to tailored teaching approaches designed to support learners who experience physical, intellectual, emotional, sensory, or developmental challenges.
-These challenges may affect how a learner communicates, moves, processes information, or interacts socially.
+In educational settings where individualized learning plans are used, learners often demonstrate progress that would not be possible under standardized instruction alone.

-Learners who benefit from special education include those with:
+Learners who may benefit from special education include individuals with:

 Education as a Foundation for Equal Opportunity